Formalizing contextuality in sequential scenarios: Operational considerations and HVM restrictions

 \subsection{Outcome independence}

-We also introduce another potential restriction called \textit{outcome independence} (OI).
-The transfer function $\Gamma$ is OI if it only depends on the previous hidden variable $\lambda$ and not on the previous outcome $a$.
-Namely, the new hidden variable $\lambda'$ after the measurement must be independent of the outcome $a$.
+We also introduce another restriction called \textit{outcome independence} (OI).
+An instrument $A_i$ in a sequence $S$ is outcome independent if its transfer function $\Gamma_{A_i}$ only depends on the previous hidden variable $\lambda_{i-1}$ and not on the outcome $a_{i}$.
+Namely, the new hidden variable $\lambda_i$ after the instrument must be independent of the outcome $a_i$.

-Such a typical instrument is an instrument that samples randomly after the classical outcome production, or the opposite, an instrument that deterministically produces the same hidden variable after the classical outcome.
+A typical OI instrument samples randomly after the classical outcome production, or the opposite, it deterministically produces the same hidden variable after the classical outcome.
 We will go more in depth with these examples, but first we provide the definition of outcome independence:

-\begin{definition}[(Transfer functions) Outcome independence] In a HVM, the transfer function $\Gamma_A$ of an instrument $A$ is outcome independent, if for all outcome, the probability of obtaining the state $\lambda'$ does not change:
+\begin{definition}[(Transfer functions) Outcome independence] In a HVM, an instrument $A$ is outcome independent if its transfer function $\Gamma_{A}$ does not depend on the outcome $a$ of the instrument.
+In other words for all in and out hidden variables $\lambda, \lambda' \in \Lambda$ and for any pair of outcomes $a, a' \in O_{A}$: